d-i-p/terraform-actions/README.md

           working-directory: infrastructure
 ```

-It is important to use setup-terraform with terraform_wrapper: true
+It is important to use the hashicorp/setup-terraform action with `terraform_wrapper: true` (the default).